 There’s a combo elimination tool, daily updates based on the latest drawings, and visual reports with charts aimed at making the information easier to comprehend.

 Players have access to all combinations generated for them in the past.
-This data is stored in the account and could potentially come in handy whenever someone is trying to do analysis and base future lottery decisions on it.
+This data is stored in the account and could potentially come in handy whenever someone is trying to do an analysis and base future lottery decisions on it.

 LottoLytics Terms and Conditions